AMID Logo

 Arrival Notice (Notice of Arrival)

-In respect of international cargo transportation from the USA LCL, an Arrival Notice (Notice of Arrival) is the document issued by an ocean freight carrier's destination agent to the consignee (the recipient of internationally shipping goods) and to their notify parties, if any, to inform that cargo is arriving in the destination.
+In respect of international cargo transportation from the USA LCL, an Arrival Notice (Notice of Arrival) is the document issued by an ocean freight carrier's destination agent to the consignee (the recipient of internationally shipping goods) and to their notify parties if any, to inform them that cargo is arriving at the destination.

-The arrival notice provides details of the arriving cargo corresponding with the sea freight bill of lading related to international shipping.
+The arrival notice provides details of the arriving cargo.
+It corresponds with the sea freight bill of lading related to international shipping.
 It should also provide initial instructions on the recovery of importing goods, destination charges related to the cargo release, and a list of shipping documents necessary to get the release.
 It should contain:

 • Commodity description,